 Tips to keep your child’s teeth clean

-- Help your child or children brush their teeth from the time their first tooth appears until they are seven or eight years old.
+- Help your child brush their teeth from the time their first tooth appears until they are at least seven or eight years old.

 - Make sure you create a routine around teeth brushing – especially at night and in the morning.
-Having a chart or something that your child has to tick off – perhaps a whiteboard or a chart with stars on it – where they can interact with a reward for brushing well.
+Consider making a chart where your child can earn stars or rewards for daily brushing.

-- Kids need to be flossing as soon as they have two teeth that touch each other.
+- Use floss as soon as your child has two teeth that touch each other.
 Keep lollies and sugar to a minimum and always choose fluoridated tap water.